nibblonian9/Data-Practices-Task/README.md

 After you have completed the task you can email us,

 * A Microsoft word file, containing the SQL query you have used and the resulting table view that you got.
-* A presentation containing the Visualisations, which you will be also presenting to us in your final round of interview.
+* A presentation containing the Visualisations (if you have built visualizations)